catalinred/catalinred.github.com/_posts/2011-12-20-meet-the-css4-selectors.markdown

 - CSS4
 ---

+<ins>On the "CSS4" term, you should know that [there is no such thing as CSS4](http://www.xanthir.com/b4Ko0).
+Also, the term "CSS3" refers to everything published after CSS 2.1.</ins>

 You may already know that, when speaking about web development, **CSS3** and **HTML5** are the two main buzz words.
 This matter might change in the future because, almost two months ago, the latest [CSS Selectors Level 4 Working Draft](http://www.w3.org/TR/2011/WD-selectors4-20110929) was released by the World Wide Web Consortium (W3C).

 In this article you'll find out some interesting stuff about the new CSS4 selectors.